-Android 6.0 or Android Marshmallow was released under the code name Android M. It has brought in a slew of positive changes that are sure to affect significantly.
+Android 6.0, or Android Marshmallow, was released under the code name Android M. It has brought in many positive changes that will undoubtedly affect significantly.

-Doze mode significantly reduces the device’s power consumption when idle, opt-in app permission, fully supported USB Type-C, and an inbuilt fingerprint sensor support system are just a few of them.
+Doze mode significantly reduces the device’s power consumption when idle, opt-in app permission, fully supported USB Type-C, and an inbuilt fingerprint sensor support system are just a few.

 Android Marshmallow was released along with the introduction of the Nexus 5X and 6P smartphones.
 The permission function has received much praise for allowing users to select what they want to share with a specific app.